HotnoodleSoupe/HotnoodleSoupe/README.md

 - 👀 I’m interested in ... everything that has to do with 1 and 0
 - 🌱 I’m currently learning ...
 AI
 - 💞️ I’m looking to collaborate on ...  let's see
 - 📫 How to reach me ...
-SynapticTwin@binarybunker.me or @synaptictwin:matrix.org
+SynapticTwin@0xl4b.dev or @synaptictwin:matrix.org

 - ⚡ Fun fact: ...